MirrexOne/Page_Analyzer/README.md

 - h1
 - Description

-According to these parameters you can estimate websites for SEO suitability.
+You can use these parameters to evaluate sites for SEO suitability.